Dre Campbell Farm

 5. Rosemary

-If your veggies are being endlessly harassed by bad bugs, you may want to plant some rosemary nearby.
+If bugs harass your veggies, you may want to plant some rosemary nearby.

-Rosemary will repel pests such as fruit flies, cabbage moths, lizards, mosquitoes, and carrot flies.
-Besides, you can also use it to make a natural repellent spray for pests.
+Rosemary repels pests such as fruit flies, cabbage moths, lizards, mosquitoes, and carrot flies.
+It can also be used to make a natural repellent spray.

-To make a homemade spray, simply add some dried rosemary to boiling water for half an hour.
-Next, strain into a container that contains equal parts of cool water.
-Finally, store the mixture in the fridge in a spray bottle and use it as needed.
+Next, strain into a container containing equal parts cool water.
+Finally, store the mixture in a spray bottle in the fridge and use it as needed.

 Purchase rosemary seeds online.